 Residents' Parking Permits

-Three residents’ parking permit zones have been introduced in Greenock town centre and some surrounding streets.
+Five residents’ parking permit zones have been introduced in Greenock town centre and some surrounding streets and on part of Shore Road, Wemyss Bay.

 You can find the locations and details of all on and off-street parking places in Greenock on the Council’s parking restrictions map on the Documents link on this page titled Parking Zone Map Greenock.